Bahna-Darius/AI-Machine/README.md

 ## How to Use This Project

-1. Clone this repository to your local machine.
+1. Clone this repository to your local computer after obtaining approval from the author!
 2. Install the necessary dependencies using `pip install -r requirements.txt`.
 3. Open and run each notebook in a Python development environment (preferably Anaconda or Jupyter Notebook).
-4. Explore the code, make modifications, and test different ideas to enhance your understanding in the field of Machine Learning.
+4. Explore the code.

 ## License